timgit/pg-boss/docs/readme.md

 * **expireInSeconds**, number

-    How many seconds a job may be in active state before it is failed because of expiration.
+    How many seconds a job may be in active state before being retried or failed.
 Must be >=1

 * Default: 15 minutes